 - A guide on key lessons from managing digital fraud attempts; as a wealth management firm in Nigeria over the past three years.

-Digital fraud has grown at an almost equal pace alongside financial innovation–from banks to modern day fintechs.
+Digital fraud has grown at an almost equal pace alongside financial innovation–from banks to modern-day fintech.
 From time immemorial, digital innovations in the finance space have always ushered in new levels of ease and speed.
 In 2017, we wrote a detailed article about this evolution.
-Sadly, just as the innocent users are grateful for these changes, so also are fraudsters.
+Sadly, just as innocent users are grateful for these changes, so also are fraudsters.

 Over the past 3 years, we have monitored the activities of these fraudsters and how they’ve tried to game our system.
 Thankfully, at all times, we’ve been able to cage them before they caused damage.
 Our lessons have also placed us in a proactive position to anticipate and quash fraudulent acts before they manifest.

 So far, we have been able to identify three categories of people associated with digital fraud: